Mykunia/NoteList/README.md

    git clone https://github.com/NoteList.git

+## Database

-## To start the server, you can use the XAMPP Control Panel tool.
+To start the server, you can use the XAMPP Control Panel tool.
 Begin by launching Apache and MySQL.

 Navigate to http://localhost/dashboard/ and select the phpMyAdmin tab, or directly go to http://localhost/phpmyadmin/.